DynamoDS/Dynamo/README.md

 - Geometry Preview state of nodes shown in color change

 Important Bug Fixes:
+- All Elements Of Category fails for Views
 - Number from Feet and Inches rounds input text incorrectly and output is confusing
 - Circle.ByBestFitThroughPoints is always horizontal
 - Preview Control Crash when deleting ObjectSelector node before running completed